 With the larger story structure of the trilogy, several lessons of smaller-scale storytelling get carried over to help with the sense of continuation.
 So the Act Break in a film trilogy can end up acting like a tv show's act break and so put in a cliffhanger to bid you over in the production break.
 It is nearly ubiquitous in the Two-Part Trilogy.
-The first installment is often rather introductory and may aim for a more fulfilling tie up at the end.
-This is often because after just the first one, people don't have the sense of the story as part of a larger whole and that may include the creators and financiers of the project.
+The first installment is often rather introductory and may aim for a more fulfilling tie-up at the end.
+This is often because after just the first one, people don't have the sense of the story as part of a larger whole, and that may include the creators and financiers of the project.
+Alternatively, the first part was planned and made as a stand-alone story.
 However, the end of the second installment often makes a good point for a significant Cliffhanger to be carried over to the final part.

 More than just a Sequel Hook, the Second Chapter Cliffhanger will to a degree rob the second film of its own sense of resolution, often putting the characters in the Darkest Hour with everything still up in the air.
-This helps make an easy way to keep the audience interested in a third part and makes the third part feel like it is genuinely the same story and not just another sequel.
-This trope often sets up the third installment as being the kind of movie where all of the various threads come together.
+This helps make an easy way to keep the audience interested in a third installment and makes the third part feel like it is genuinely the same story and not just another sequel.
+This trope often sets up the third part as being the kind of movie where all of the various threads come together.

 Ending Trope, spoilers abundant!

-- The Matrix is another Two-Part Trilogy case.
-Part 2 ends with Neo in a coma and the emergence of Smith as an enemy, unaligned with the machines, though just as dangerous.
-It also removed the possible solution that Neo had been working towards for the rest of the movie.
-This possibly reduced the drama because it made a lot of the actions of the second movie a great big Shaggy Dog Story when going into the third.
+- The Matrix Reloaded: In a Two-Part Trilogy case, it ends with Neo in a coma and the emergence of Smith as an enemy unaligned with the machines, though just as dangerous.
+It also removed the possible solution that Neo had been working towards during the rest of the movie.
+This possibly reduced the drama because it made a lot of the actions of the second movie a great big "Shaggy Dog" Story when going into The Matrix Revolutions.

-- Call of Duty: Modern Warfare 2 ends with the only surviving protagonists as public enemies, a major villain still alive, the main character stabbed in the chest, being hauled towards a helicopter, and when the pilot is told they have to get out of there, he replies that he "knows a place".
+- Call of Duty: Modern Warfare 2: It ends with the only surviving protagonists as public enemies, a major villain still alive, the main character stabbed in the chest, being hauled towards a helicopter, and when the pilot is told they have to get out of there, he replies that he "knows a place".